ahmadmayahi/mayahi.net/content/posts/laravel/eloquent-performance-eager-loading.md

 $users = User::with(['company', 'posts'])->paginate();
 ```

-Nested eager loading is supported as well using the do notation.
+Nested eager loading is supported as well using the dot notation.

 Let's say that you want to eager-load the `App\Models\Country` in the `App\Models\Company` from the `App\Models\User`:
 ```php